-If you have decided to take a path in a creative sector, there are many options out there for you.
-The work of a photographer can be demanding, complex and extremely rewarding.
+If you have decided to take a path in the creative sector, there are many options out there for you.
+The work of a photographer can be demanding, complex, and extremely rewarding.

-Like many creative careers, there is no one way to getting into work as a photographer.
+Like many creative careers, there is no one way of getting into work as a photographer.
 It comes down to one question that you can ask yourself, what is your passion?

 Do you like to take photography portraits?
 Or do you like to capture life as it happens?
 Or sports photography, nature photography, wildlife photography, the list goes on.
 But what are the basics of getting into photography, and how do you make a living from it?